ThunderDoesDev/Discord-Account-Nuker/README.md

 # Discord Account Nuker

-This script is a **selfbot** tool available in both Python and JavaScript.
-It automates destructive actions such as deleting friends, leaving/deleting guilds, and removing direct messages (DMs) from your Discord account using **direct API calls** via `axios` (for JavaScript) or `aiohttp` (for Python).
+This script is a **selfbot** tool available in JavaScript.
+It automates destructive actions such as deleting friends, leaving/deleting guilds and removing direct messages (DMs) from your Discord account using **direct API calls** via `axios`.
 It logs all activities and provides a user-friendly interface with multiple options. **Use with caution** as this script is designed for account nuking and violates Discord's Terms of Service.

-## Features (Both Python and JavaScript)
+## Features

 - **Account Info Display**: Fetch and display information about your Discord account, including payment methods and subscriptions.
 - **Guild Management**: Automatically leave or delete Discord guilds depending on ownership status.